TL;DR: Don't be seduced by Hollywood bullshit! Engage those critical thinking skills

 Understanding

 2. To know thoroughly by close contact or long experience with: That teacher understands children.
 I understand the basics of car repair.3. a.
-To learn indirectly or infer, as from hearsay: understand his departure was unexpected.
+To learn indirectly or infer, as from hearsay: I understand his departure was unexpected.
 Am I to understand you are staying the night b.
 To assume to be or accept as agreed: It is understood that the fee will be $50.4.
-To supply or add (words or a meaning, for example) mentally: verb is understood at the end of the statement "Yes, let's.""
+To supply or add (words or a meaning, for example) mentally: A verb is understood at the end of the statement "Yes, let's.""

 Let's take a look at the first example given; "She understands the difficulty involved."
 You and I, dear reader, understand what this means in broad terms.
 We don't know what she understands, but we understand what it means to understand this difficulty, because we understand and have experience with past difficulties.
 We know what a difficulty is.
 We understand that the generic 'difficulty' is somewhat linked to our own understanding of 'difficulty.'
 We understand these basic idioms easily.